 Armando Anido joined our Board on January 21, 2019.
-Mr. Anido has served as Chairman of the board of directors and Chief Executive Officer of Zynerba Pharmaceuticals (Nasdaq: ZYNE), a publicly-traded biopharmaceutical company, since October 2014.
+Mr. Anido served as Chairman of the board of directors and Chief Executive Officer of Zynerba Pharmaceuticals, a publicly-traded biopharmaceutical company, from October 2014 until it was acquired by Harmony Biosciences Holdings, Inc. (Nasdaq: HRMY) in October 2023.
 Mr. Anido has more than 30 years of executive, operational and commercial leadership experience in the biopharmaceutical industry.
-Prior to Zynerba, Mr. Anido served as CEO of two publicly traded companies.
+Prior to Zynerba, Mr. Anido served as CEO of two publicly-traded companies.
 Most recently, he was the CEO and a director of NuPathe Inc., a publicly-traded pharmaceutical company, which was acquired by Teva Pharmaceuticals in February 2014.
-At NuPathe, he led the company through FDA approval of its lead product, Zecuity®, the first transdermal patch for migraine, to prelaunch before the company's acquisition by Teva.
+At NuPathe, he led the company through FDA approval of its lead product, Zecuity®, the first transdermal patch for migraine, to pre-launch before the company's acquisition by Teva.
 Prior to NuPathe he served as President, CEO and a director of Auxilium Pharmaceuticals, a specialty pharmaceutical company acquired by Endo Pharmaceuticals, Inc. in January 2015.
-Prior to Auxilium, Mr. Anido served as Executive Vice President, Sales and Marketing, at MedImmune, and prior to that, in senior sales and marketing positions at GlaxoWellcome and
+Prior to Auxilium, Mr. Anido served as Executive Vice President, Sales and Marketing, at MedImmune, and prior to that, in senior sales and marketing positions at GlaxoWellcome and Lederle Laboratories.

-Lederle Laboratories.
 At Lederle, he was Vice President, Anti-Infectives, responsible for the commercialization of the anti-bacterials, Suprax and Zosyn.
-He is currently a member of the Board of Directors of Altamira Therapeutics Ltd. (Nasdaq: CYTO) (formerly Auris Medical Holding AG), and he previously was a member of the Board of Directors of Life Science PA, of Adolor Corporation until it was sold to Cubist Pharmaceuticals in December 2011, and of Aviragen Therapeutics, Inc. Mr. Anido earned a BS in Pharmacy and an MBA from West Virginia University.
+He was previously a member of the Boards of Directors of Altamira Therapeutics Ltd. (Nasdaq: CYTO) (formerly Auris Medical Holding AG), Life Science PA, Adolor Corporation until it was sold to Cubist Pharmaceuticals in

+December 2011, and Aviragen Therapeutics, Inc. Mr. Anido earned a BS in Pharmacy and an MBA from West Virginia University.
 Because of Mr. Anido's extensive executive, operational, and commercial leadership in the biopharmaceutical industry, we believe he is able to make valuable contributions to our Board of Directors.